 TGbe editor: Change 9.2.4.1.9 Protected Frame subfield as follows (track changes on):

-Protected Frame subfield
+Protected Frame / EML Mode subfield (10125)

 The Protected Frame subfield is set to 1 if the Frame Body field contains information that has been pro-cessed by a cryptographic encapsulation algorithm.
-The Protected Frame subfield is reserved in Control frames of subtype Control Frame Extension.
+The Protected Frame subfield is reserved in Control frames of subtype Control Frame Extension, except that the EML Mode subfield is set to 1 in PS-Poll frame if sent by a STA affiliated with an non-AP MLD which intends to operate in EML mode and set to 0 otherwise (10125).
 When the Protected Frame subfield is equal to 1, the Frame Body field is protected utilizing the cryptographic encapsulation algorithm and expanded as defined in Clause 12 (Security).
-The Protected Frame subfield is set to 0 in Data frames of subtype Null, QoS Null, QoS CF-Poll, and QoS CF-Ack +CF-Poll (see, for example, 12.3.4.2 (TKIP MPDU formats) and 12.5.2.1 (General) that show that the frame body needs to be 1 octet or longer to apply the encapsulation).
+The Protected Frame subfield is set to 0 in Data frames of subtype Null, QoS CF-Poll, and QoS CF-Ack +CF-Poll (see, for example, 12.3.4.2 (TKIP MPDU formats) and 12.5.2.1 (General) that show that the frame body needs to be 1 octet or longer to apply the encapsulation).
+The EML Mode subfield is set to 1 in Data frames of subtype QoS Null if sent by a STA affiliated with an non-AP MLD which intends to operate in EML mode and set to 0 otherwise (10125).

 TGbe editor: Insert the following paragraph between 8th and 9th paragraph of 35.3.17 as follows (track changes on):